 The current research seeks to shed light on why people may develop hardiness through a concurrent activation of hope.
 Counsellors encourage their clients to stay hopeful in the worst of situations, and individuals may even try to have fun amidst difficult circumstances when they have hope (Owler & Morrison, 2020; Worgan, 2013).
 According to Snyder's (2002) hope theory, people who have hope will set goals, motivate themselves toward the goals via agency thinking ('willpower') and be capable of deriving pathways to achieve them ('waypower').
 This paper thus uses hope theory to examine how individuals' willpower and waypower may be linked to their hardiness components of commitment, control and challenge during stressful situations (Luthans, Avey, Avolio, Norman, & Combs, 2006).
 In what follows, we will explain the concept of hardiness, and discuss why hope theory is relevant to its development.
 We will also propose a theoretical model that integrates individuals' active coping, hope willpower and waypower, and hardiness commitment, control and challenge.
+We then report on an exploratory study that examines the relationships between individuals' hope willpower and waypower, and their hardiness commitment, control and challenge.
+We then report on an exploratory study that examines the relationships between individuals' hope willpower and waypower, and their hardiness commitment, control and challenge.
 We then report on an exploratory study that examines the relationships between individuals' hope willpower and waypower, and their hardiness commitment, control and challenge, during their attempts to deal with stressors.
 After which, we will discuss the theoretical and practical implications.